(Updated in August 2026)

-Since I wrote this original posting in January 2012, many occurrences have taken place in my life, some simply wonderful, and some very sad: I've lost close family members, most notably the sudden and unexpected death in 2014 of my brother, Tom, who I loved dearly, and, more recently, my dear mother, who I was with when she took her last breath on January 18, 2017.
+Since I wrote the original posting back in January 2012, many occurrences have taken place in my life, some simply wonderful, and some very sad: I've lost close family members, most notably the sudden and unexpected death in 2014 of my brother, Tom, who I loved dearly, and then my dear mother, who I was with when she took her last breath on the late morning/early afternoon of January 18, 2017.
+I'm also thinking a lot of my own mortality.
 That being said, I suppose one can't help but be a bit melancholy, wouldn't you say?

-On the bright side, in that same duration of time my wife and I became in-laws to a wonderful young lady and are ecstatic to be grandparents - even at our young age - to two beautiful grandchildren (with one more on the way) - this makes us very happy!
+On the bright side, in that same duration of time my wife and I became in-laws to a wonderful young lady and are ecstatic to be grandparents - even at our young age - to now six beautiful grandchildren - this makes us very happy!

 Just imagine...I mean, if the walls of this house had ears, they most certainly would have heard at least some talk about these great events.

-And if it could speak, imagine the tales it could tell.
+And if the walls could talk, imagine the tales they could tell.

 I can only imagine…"

 This week's post reflects this mindset.
 It's not a downer...rather, it's more reflective.
-And, yes, there is history in it as well.
+And, yes, there is history in it as well, giving us a new way of looking at our homes.

 There's a room in my father's house